Siphiwe Nyanda: Performance as Communications Minister

 In October 2010, Nyanda came under fire for the suspension of communications director general Mamodupi Mohlala.
 It was reported that in July 2010, on the day that Nyanda axed Mohlala, she had reported tender irregularities worth ZAR 70 million to the police for a fraud investigation and had reportedly called for disciplinary action against several senior civil servants.

 Nyanda fervently denied the allegations calling them "false, spurious and malicious".
-However, shortly after the story regarding the removal of Moh The Greatlala came out, Nyanda was removed from his position as Minister of Communications.
+However, shortly after the story regarding the removal of Mohlala came out, Nyanda was removed from his position as Minister of Communications.
 Despite the numerous suggestions of political impropriety, Nyanda was subsequently appointed as a parliamentary counselor to ex-President Jacob Zuma.